Dr Voyageur - Budget Travel Tips Home Page

 - Vancouver to Jasper National Park via Kamloops:

-Note that you can combine this with the two routes above to create a fantastic circle trip: Vancouver to Jasper to Banff to Vancouver.
+Note that you can combine this route with the two routes above to create a fantastic circle trip: Vancouver to Jasper to Banff to Vancouver.
+You must take this eastbound for best scenery.

 - High Road through Rocky Mountain National Park:

-Gray Line of Denver offers a fabulous full day trip to Rocky Mountain National Park from Denver from late May (if the snow has been removed) until snow closes its main road usually in September or October.
+In Denver you can book a fabulous full day trip to Rocky Mountain National Park from Denver from late May (if the snow has been removed) until snow closes its main road usually in September or October.
 It usually takes until near the Memorial Day weekend for the deep snow to be cleared from the alpine highway that transits the park.

-This is one of the few routes in the U.S. that ascends above the tree line.
+Be sure that your tour includes the Trail Ridge Highway.
+This is one of the few bus routes in the U.S. that ascend above the tree line.

 This highway reaches so high that you actually look down on many peaks of the Rocky Mountain range.
 Snow packs line the roadway even in late Summer, and wildlife sightings are frequent.